Public health and primary care share a common mission to prevent disease and promote health but often work disjointedly on this shared goal.

 - Northwest Regional Primary Care Association

-- 2012 Institute of Medicine Report - Primary Care and Public Health: Exploring Integration to Improve Population Health (pdf available for free through the Institute of Medicine)
+- 2012 Institute of Medicine Report - Primary Care and Public Health: Exploring Integration to Improve Population Health (PDF available for free through the National Academies Press)

 - Institute for Alternative Futures